Design Isn’t Just How It Looks - It’s How It Translates

 And it’s always personal.

-Because my job isn’t just to clean that up—it’s to translate it.
+Because my job isn’t just to clean it up.

-It's a process of turning emotion, experience, and strategy into something people can instantly understand.
+It’s the process of taking emotion, experience, and intent—and turning it into something people can feel and understand at a glance.

 That’s the good stuff.